 This class is appropriate for anyone making pavement preservation project or treatment selection decisions.

-Project Selection is an elective of the Road Scholar Program and part of the Pavement Preservation concentration.
+Selecting the Right Pavement Preservation Treatments is an elective of the Road Scholar Program and part of the Pavement Preservation concentration.

 Greg Duncan is a Senior Engineer at Applied Pavement Technology, Inc., with more than 29 years of pavement materials, construction, and roadway maintenance engineering experience.
 Greg is a certified National Highway Institute (NHI) instructor and regularly teaches NHI’s “Maintenance Leadership Academy” and “Constructing and Inspecting Asphalt Paving Projects” courses.
 Greg regularly works on national and state projects dealing with preventive maintenance treatments.